-Students accepting an unsubsidized Stafford Loan will need to complete a Federal Direct Stafford Master Promissory note/application (MPN) as well as Entrance Counseling.
+Students accepting a Direct Unsubsidized Loan will need to complete a Federal Direct Master Promissory note/application (MPN) as well as Entrance Counseling.
 Both of these requirements can be completed on-line by visiting www.studentloans.gov.

-You should apply for a Federal Direct Stafford Loan before you apply for any of the following programs, as the terms are more attractive.
-Applying for these other loans first could reduce the amount of your Federal Direct Stafford Loan.
+You should apply for a Federal Direct Unsubsidized Loan before you apply for any of the following programs, as the terms are more attractive.
+Applying for these other loans first could reduce the amount of your Federal Direct Unsubsidized Loan.